 American Museum of the House Cat in Sylva, NC featured in program two “Little Works of Art.”
-Photo courtesy of High Paw Media.
+Photo courtesy of The NY Cat Film Festival.

 The Festival will have its premier in on Saturday, December 9 at the SVA Theatre on 333 W. 23rd Street will be split in two parts, screening two movies each about 70 minutes long.

 Shown first at 3:00 pm will be Nobody Owns a Cat, featuring the stories of a professional cat groomer; a preschool teacher who has only her cat as company over winter break; the sweeping history of cats throughout human history, while addressing today’s debate about the best management for community cats; warping up with a visual “poem” on the morning ritual of Tuscan cat.